-Prerequisites: MIS1050, MTH 2310 and MKT 2080
+Prerequisites: MIS 1050 or 1500, MTH 2310 and MKT 2080

-AMM 3500 SUPPLY CHAIN MANAGEMENT 3 credits
+AMM 3500 SUPPLY CHAIN MANAGEMENT (3 credits)

-Explores the principal concepts of supply chain management, including generation of requirements, sourcing, pricing, and post-award activities.
+Explores the principal concepts of supply chain management, including generation of requirements, sourcing, pricing, and postaward activities.
 The supply chain management philosophy includes all internal functions plus external suppliers involved in the identification and fulfillment of needs for materials, equipment, and services.
 The course also covers basic principles and philosophies of quality control and quality management, the concept of the extended enterprise, and the importance of establishing the proper relationship with supplier companies.
 The basic three-tier supply chain typical of automotive manufacturing will be examined in detail.

-AMM 3600 LOGISTICS AND SUPPLY CHAIN MANAGEMENT 3 credits
+AMM 3600 LOGISTICS AND SUPPLY CHAIN MANAGEMENT (3 credits)

 Focuses on management of the flow of products from raw materials sourcing and acquisition through delivery to the final user.
 Current topics include logistics and transportation planning, information technology, response-based strategies, third party logistics, and relationship management.
 This course also covers the role of logistics and distribution in the marketing process.
+Prerequisite: AMM 2050

-AMM 3850 SPECIAL TOPICS 1-3 credits
+AMM 3850 SPECIAL TOPICS (1-3 credits)

 Various topics in aftermarket management.
 These may be one-time or occasional course offerings.
+Prerequisite: Dependent on specific course content

-AMM 3990 INTERNSHIP 3 credits
+AMM 3990 INTERNSHIP (3 credits)